Conditions

 What Is Bipolar Disorder?
 Everything You Need to Know

-Affecting around 1-4% of the worldwide population, bipolar disorder (BD) is a mental health condition that causes acute mood swings and unusual shifts in energy.
-Individuals dealing with BD can experience periods of extreme highs (often called “mania” or “manic episodes”) and intense lows (“major depressive episodes” or “major depression”).
-These periods can last for days or weeks and are called mood episodes
+Bipolar disorder is a mental health condition that causes mood swings and significant shifts in energy.
+Individuals diagnosed with the disorder can experience periods of extreme highs, called mania or manic episodes, and intense lows, referred to as depression or depressive episodes.
+These mood episodes can last for days or weeks.

-While it’s still unknown what causes BD and how family history plays a role, the good news is that help is available to manage its symptoms.
+More than 4% of adults in the U.S. experience BD at some point in their lives.
+Still, it’s unknown what specifically causes the mental disorder.
+The good news is that help is available to manage its symptoms.

-Here’s everything you need to know about the different types of bipolar disorder, what causes it, bipolar disorder symptoms and warning signs, and how this mental health condition can be treated.
+Here’s everything you need to know about the different types of bipolar disorder, its potential causes, bipolar disorder symptoms and warning signs, and treatment options for this mental health condition.

 Types of Bipolar Disorder